 A Balance sheet is a precise representation of the assets, liabilities, and equity of the entity.
 This statement is outlined by every enterprise, sole proprietorship firm or a partnership enterprise.
 It reveals the financial security of the enterprise.

-There are 2 heads in a Balance Sheet.
-Namely – assets (inventory, accounts receivable), equity (share capital, capital surplus) and liability (accounts payable, customer deposits).
+There are two(2) heads in a Balance Sheet, namely – assets (inventory, accounts receivable), equity (share capital, capital surplus) and liability (accounts payable, customer deposits).
 Under the assets, all the current assets and the non-current assets of the enterprise are met while the equity and liabilities head will cover the shareholder’s equity and all the current and non-current liabilities.

 What is a Financial Statement?

-This article is a ready reckoner for all the students to learn the difference between Balance Sheet and Financial Statement.
+This article serves as a ready reckoner for all the students to learn the difference between Balance Sheet and Financial Statement.

 The above mentioned is the concept, that is elucidated in detail about ‘Difference between Balance Sheet and Financial Statement’ for the Commerce students.
 To know more, stay tuned to BYJU’S.